 8.2.6 Procedures

+8.2.6.0 IP transport protocol indication

+STUN connectivity check procedures for UDP (clause 7 of [IETF RFC 5245]) and TCP (clause 7 or [IETF RFC 6544]) are largely overlapping, but there are also some L4 protocol specific aspects.
+Hence, the MG must know the specific STUN-over-L4 protocol layering.

+[…]

+{Contributor’s note (2015-06 meeting): we've noted an issue here: if L4-specific STUN connectivity checks would be executed in L4-specific H.248 streams, then there would be no problem due to the L4 protocol indication in the H.248 LD/RD.
+However, the situation in ICE/STUN based NAT-T is rather the opposite: we got a 1:1 mapping of ALL STUN connectivity checks to either a) a single H.248 component stream or b) a single H.248 (de-)aggregation stream.
+Hm?
+Looks like that there is a requirement to indicate the specific L4 protocol type in the H.248 event & signal (and property?)?
+Comments would be appreciated.}

 8.2.6.1 Connectivity check procedures for UDP

 When the "Send Connectivity Check" (scc) signal is sent, the MGC should initiate the STUN continuity check procedures as outlined in clause 7 of [IETF RFC 5245].
 As the ICE agent functionality is split between a MGC and MG and the MG is responsible for sending the connectivity checks, the agent role (controlled or controlling, see clause 5.2 of [IETF RFC 5245]) should be provided.
 In order for the MGC to obtain the result of the connectivity check, it shall set the "Connectivity Check Result" (ccr) event.